 Why Postpartum Preparedness is Important

-Postpartum struggles were common and included problems with breastfeeding (66%), postpartum depression or anxiety (48%), lack of social support/isolation (39%), newborn care (28%), and complications/concerns with postpartum healing (24%).
+Postpartum struggles were common and included problems with breastfeeding (66%), postpartum depression or postpartum anxiety (48%), lack of social support/isolation (39%), newborn care (28%), and complications/concerns with postpartum healing (24%).
 Overall, 90% of survey respondents felt that the current system of educating mothers about what to expect during the postpartum period and available resources needs to be improved.

 The first 42 days are a period of great physical, mental, and emotional transition for new mothers.
-Therefore, women need to educate themselves about what to expect during this time period, including the following:
+Therefore, women need to educate themselves about what to expect during this period, including the following: